elrebo-de/generic_nvsflash/examples/generic_nvsflash_example/README.md

 This example demonstrates how to utilize the `generic_nvsflash` component to use the NVS Flash.

-It reads six keys from namespace "wifi", then it writes two keys to this namespace and then it reads all six keys again.
+It reads six keys from namespace "wifi", then it writes two keys to this namespace, then it reads all six keys again, then it erases one key and then it reads all six keys again.

-If you run the program a second time, the keys "ssid1" and "password1" are set from the beginning.
+If you run the program a second time, the keys "ssid1" is set from the beginning.

 The flash can be erased with `idf.py erase-flash`